New Zealand cancels Springbok tests amid COVID-19 lockdown

 The All Blacks were due to leave for Perth on Sunday but Robinson said their departure has been delayed.
 SANZAAR, which governs southern hemisphere rugby competitions, is expected to make an announcement about the schedule shortly.

 “Without complete certainty on the team’s next movements around the Rugby Championship we felt it was prudent for the team to stay put in New Zealand,” Robinson said.
 “Once the team leaves our shores, they currently can’t return until Nov.
-23, (after) their Northern Tour.
+23, (after) their northern tour.
 So given the uncertainty, it makes sense to pause and get more clarity on these fixtures.”

 Robinson said New Zealand remained “100% committed to playing in the entire Rugby Championship in 2021 and are working closely with SANZAAR to look at a range of options.”